szab0lcs9/boontaEveClassic/README.md

-This page was my first job in the University.
+My first project in the University.